-The taxpayer must include with the return a schedule detailing the type of exclusion from net income and the amount of said income received during the taxable year.
+The taxpayer must include with the return a schedule detailing the type of exclusion from gross income and the amount of said income received during the taxable year.

 If you choose the optional computation of tax, indicate on lines 1 through 11 the total amount received by each spouse in his/her individual capacity.
 Enter on line 12 the amount of income received on a 50% basis for each spouse.
-On the other hand, indicate on line 13 the total amount received by each spouse in his/her individual capacity or on a 50% basis, as applicable.
+On the other hand, indicate on lines 13 and 14 the total amount received by each spouse in his/her individual capacity or on a 50% basis, as applicable.